 4. If I already have an S-Corp, can I switch to an S-elected LLC?
 Is it worth it?

 Yes you can switch, but the decision to switch should be based on the age of your corporation.
 Once your corporation has been in existence for 3 years, it becomes credit worthy.
 You are then able to borrow money under the corporation’s credit and do not have to rely solely on the credit of the owners/shareholders.
 If your corporation is within it’s first year, we usually recommend that you switch, after that, you should maintain the corporation.

 5. Since incorporating protects my personal assets, is there a way to protect my business assets too?

-Yes; Just as an LLC separates you from your business, separate entities can be created to separate assets from your everyday business operations and liabilities.
+where can i buy nolvadex in the uk Yes; Just as an LLC separates you from your business, separate entities can be created to separate assets from your everyday business operations and liabilities.
 By holding all of your company’s property and assets in a single parent company and leasing them to “operating companies,” they are protected from business creditors.
 Those suing your company for damages can only sue your operating company with which they did business; which, does not “own” anything to lose.
 View Multiple LLC Management Chart.

 6. What is self-employment tax?

 It is a 15.3% tax for Medicare and Social Security on net income.
 When a paycheck is received from a regular employer, 7.65%, half of the 15.3% tax, is taken out of the employee’s check.
 The other 7.65% is paid to the IRS by the employer.
 When an individual is self-employed, their income is subject to the same tax; however, they have to pay both portions, as the employer and employee!
 In an S-Corp or S-elected LLC, business owners can choose a “reasonable salary” to be subject to this tax (approx. 33% of their income).
 In this way, only their salary is subject to the 15.3% tax and the rest of their income is distributed without the tax.

 7. Can I have an LLC if I don’t have any employees?